An $(\aleph_0,k+2)$-Theorem for $k$-Transversals: Abstract

 A family $\mathcal{F}$ of sets satisfies the $(p,q)$-property if among every $p$ members of $\mathcal{F}$, some $q$ can be pierced by a single point.
 The celebrated $(p,q)$-theorem of Alon and Kleitman asserts that for any $p \geq q \geq d+1$, any family $\mathcal{F}$ of compact convex sets in $\mathbb{R}^d$ that satisfies the $(p,q)$-property can be pierced by a finite number $c(p,q,d)$ of points.
 A similar theorem with respect to piercing by $(d-1)$-dimensional flats, called $(d-1)$-transversals, was obtained by Alon and Kalai.

 In this paper we prove the following result, which can be viewed as an $(\aleph_0,k+2)$-theorem with respect to $k$-transversals: Let $\mathcal{F}$ be an infinite family of closed balls in $\mathbb{R}^d$, and let $0 \leq k < d$.
 If among every $\aleph_0$ elements of $\mathcal{F}$, some $k+2$ can be pierced by a $k$-dimensional flat, then $\mathcal{F}$ can be pierced by a finite number of $k$-dimensional flats.
-The same result holds also for a wider class of families which consist of \emph{near-balls}, to be defined below.
+We derive this result as a corollary of a more general result which proves the same assertion for families of not necessarily convex objects called \emph{near-balls}, to be defined below.

 This is the first $(p,q)$-theorem in which the assumption is weakened to an $(\infty,\cdot)$ assumption.
 Our proofs combine geometric and topological tools.